Network Ports and Protocols

 The Federal Common Policy Certificate Authority (COMMON) is the root certificate authority and has web services to publish both certificate chains (p7b files) and CRLs for all intermediate certificate authorities which the root signs.

 You should consider allowing two protocols (port): HTTP (80) and DNS (53).
-Although the web services for publishing CRLs is not currently served over HTTPS (443), you may want to allow HTTPS (443) to future proof for any expansion.
+Although the web services for publishing CRLs are not currently served over HTTPS (443), you may want to allow HTTPS (443) to future proof for any expansion.